 - The iPad Initiative

-Involvement in student organizations is an important aspect of your development as a professional and as a leader.
-Through active participation, whether by holding an office, participating in a community service event, or simply enjoying a social activity, you will learn more about your profession, improve the health care of another individual, and deepen your connections with your classmates.
+Through active participation, whether by holding an office, participating in a community service event, or simply enjoying a social activity, you'll learn more about your profession, improve the health care of another individual, and deepen connections with your classmates.